 A deep spiritual connection is apparent in all of Macres's gourds.
 Creating art from a living, organic source that is used for a ceremonial purpose gives her great pleasure.
 Healers, Shamans and therapists all use her gourd rattles to call upon spiritual guides from the past to integrate and heal those in the present.
 Macres says each gourd she designs has its own personality, soul, and sound, which she says "invokes the spirit... driving the heartbeat of Mother Earth."

-Rattles range from $30.00 to $75.00.
-Marianne Macres may be contacted by email at: firstname.lastname@example.org, or by her Etsy website: www.GourdjusRattles.etsy.com
+Gourdjus Rattles range from $30.00 to $75.00 and may be purchased on her Etsy website: www.GourdjusRattles.etsy.com.
+Marianne Macres may be contacted by email at: email@example.com.

 All photos provided and property of Marianne Macres.